manasdebashiskar/AllsightGraphDB/README.md

 1) git clone https://github.com/manasdebashiskar/AllsightGraphDB.git
 2) cd to AllsightGraphDB
 3) sbt test -- To test the tests written with junit and akka test kit.
-4) sbt run param1 param2 -- TO run the main program.
-5) `sbt run` should show an all green status just like below.
+    Test1) Return customer belonging to a certain age group Test2) Retun Region where highest number of customer belonging to age 20-30.
+    Test3) Return populous Age group in a given regions.

 ![sbt results] (https://github.com/manasdebashiskar/AllsightGraphDB/blob/master/sbt_test_result.png??raw=true)

-# Design of Actors
-The **graphActor** gets instantiated first and creates the relationship actors like **Has_Age** and  **Has_Region** actors.
-When started the in-memory database gets populated with information from a file that the program gets from command line.

-### Input file structure
-It is expected that the input file shall be [customer name| age group | region category]
-### Search structure
-Currently search structure is hard coded.
-User gets to chose from the following sets of queries
-1) Return customer belonging to a certain age group
-2) Retun Region where highest number of customer belonging to age 20-30.
-3) Return populous Age group in a given regions.

 # Graph DB internals
 Before diving into the internal of this program may be we should talk a little bit about what counts while dealing with *Graph*.